History of American comics: Platinum Age (1897–1938)

 The period of the late 19th century (the so-called "Platinum Age") was characterized by a gradual introduction of the key elements of the American mass comics.
 Then, the funnies were found in the humor pages of newspapers: they were published in the Sunday edition to retain readership.
 Indeed, it was not the information given that distinguished the newspapers but the editorials and the pages which were not informative, whose illustrations were an important component.
 These pages were then called comic supplement.
 In 1892, William Randolph Hearst published cartoons in his first newspaper, The San Francisco Examiner.
 James Swinnerton created on this occasion the first drawings of humanized animals in the series Little Bears and Tykes.
 Nevertheless, drawings published in the press were rather a series of humorous independent cartoons occupying a full page.
 The purpose of the cartoon itself, as expressed through narrative sequence expressed through images which follow one another, was only imposed slowly.

 In 1894, Joseph Pulitzer published in the New York World the first color strip, designed by Walt McDougall, showing that the technique already enabled this kind of publications.
 Authors began to create recurring characters.
 Thus, in 1894 and still in the New York World, Richard F. Outcault presented Hogan's Alley, created shortly before in the magazine Truth Magazine.
 In this series of full-page large drawings teeming with humorous details, he staged street urchins, one of whom was wearing a blue nightgown (which turned yellow in 1895).
 Soon, the little character became the darling of readers who called him Yellow Kid.
 On October 25, 1896, the Yellow Kid pronounced his first words in a speech balloon (they were previously written on his shirt).
 Outcault had already used this method but this date is often considered as the birth of comics in the United States.

 Yellow Kids success boosted sales of the New York World, fueling the greed of Hearst.
 Fierce competition between Hearst and Pulitzer in 1896 led to enticing away of Outcault by Hearst to work in the New York Journal.
 A bitter legal battle allowed Pulitzer to keep publishing Hogan's Alley (which he entrusted to Georges B. Luks) and Hearst to publish the series under another name.
 Richard Outcault chose the title The Yellow Kid.
 Published in 1897, the Yellow Kid magazine consisting of sheets previously appeared in newspapers and it was the first magazine of its kind.The Yellow kid.
 Library of Congress.

-From 1903 to 1905, Gustave Verbeek wrote his comic series "The UpsideDowns of Old Man Muffaroo and Little Lady Lovekins" between 1903 and 1905.
-These comics were made in such a way that one could read the 6-panel comic, flip the book and keep reading.
-He made 64 such comics in total.
+From 1903 to 1905, Gustave Verbeek wrote his comic series The Upside-Downs of Old Man Muffaroo and Little Lady Lovekins.